CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

 ```console
 python3 tools/run_net.py --cfg configs/MVITv2_B_32x3_mixup_aug_unprompted.yaml DATA.PATH_TO_DATA_DIR . < /dev/null > train_log.txt 2>&1 &
 ```
+To increase the robustness of classification, two checkpoints are used for inference/TAL:
+    - 200 epoch checkpoint
+    - 2nd checkpoint achieved by using the above 200 epoch checkpoint to train the model for another 200 epochs
+        - simply replace the TRAIN.CHECKPOINT_FILE_PATH with the path to the 200 epoch checkpoint, everything else is the same

 ### Inference/TAL
 - edit the config in slowfast/slowfast/configs (MVITv2_B_32x3_inf.yaml)